White female teacher teaching small diverse class in bright classroom

 AP English Language and Composition

-This is a class for juniors at my school and was really useful for improving my own writing skills.
+This is a class for juniors at my school and was really useful for improving my writing skills.
 It focuses on analyzing different works of literature and can be especially helpful if you’re writing your college essays.
 I very much enjoyed the books that I read in this class, although selections may vary from school to school.

 AP English Literature and Composition

 This is a senior class at my school and is also great for improving your writing skills.
 I would recommend taking AP Lang before this, but it is not required.
-It continues on from AP Lang and once again looks at analysis, especially for poetry.
+It continues from AP Lang and once again looks at analysis, especially for poetry.
 As with AP Lang, this class can vary greatly from school to school, so talk to your counselor and teachers to see what's right for you.

 World Languages and Cultures

 This category includes eight potential languages you could pursue: Chinese, French, German, Italian, Japanese, Latin, and Spanish.
 I won’t go in-depth with any specific class because all schools offer different languages, so your options may be more limited.
 In general, AP Language courses are very difficult and strive for fluency.
 I would only take these courses if you plan on working hard and being serious about your studies.
 The classes don't simply go over the nuances of the language—they also cover culture and current events.
 Spanish also has a secondary AP option besides Language and Culture if you want to study Spanish literature.
-These courses are probably best for juniors and seniors, unless you're very advanced as a sophomore.
+These courses are probably best for juniors and seniors unless you're very advanced as a sophomore.

 Arts